Kyiv School of Economics: Ukraine Humanitarian Relief Campaign by KSE

 Among 18 batches in total, 6 are already delivered to Ukraine, 6 are on the way, 3 are being compiled for delivery and 3 have issues or had to be cancelled.
 Batches with issues are being resolved with the involvement of embassies when needed.

-KSE is committed to continue supporting Ukraine with supplying the critical supplies to those.

 First batches with 5000 of aid kits are already going to Sumy, Kharkiv, Chernihiv, Mykolaiv.
 500 completed bulletproof vests have already been delivered to Kharkiv.
 These bulletproof vests have plates of the 4th highest class.
 Also, the fund has already purchased an additional nearly 5,000 bulletproof vests to arrive in Ukraine next week.

 Current demand for medical kits in Ukraine is 307,000 units.
 KSE procurement team follows closely the specifications of the benchmark kit, provided by the Ministry of Health of Ukraine, which is used by the Ukrainian armed forces in their emergency training.
 KSE is also working in close cooperation to get approval from the Ministry of Health on any deviations and analogues provided by suppliers.

-As of March 20, KSE has already procured and delivered 5,400 medical kits at the total price of ca. USD 290,000.
-Additionally, 30,000 units of medical kits with improved specifications have been ordered and prepaid at the total price of ca. USD 2.2 million.
-These quantities are planned to be delivered to Ukraine in batches over the next couple of weeks.
-In addition, further volumes of 50,000 more units have been discussed with KSE's suppliers and are currently in the negotiations stage.
+In response to the 2022 Russian invasion, KSE launched a humanitarian relief campaign raising millions for medical supplies and protective equipment.